Kananelo Boloetse

-Kananelo Boloetse (born 28 March 1989) is a Lesotho activist and a journalist who is the Deputy Chairperson of the Media Institute of Southern Africa (MISA) Lesotho.
+Kananelo Boloetse (born 28 March 1989) is a Lesotho activist and a journalist who is the Chairperson of the Media Institute of Southern Africa (MISA) Lesotho.
 He was born at Ha Ramasabata village in the Mafeteng district in Lesotho where he grew up with two brothers.
 He went to school at St John’s High School and studied Bachelor of Marketing at the National University of Lesotho (NUL) where he graduated in 2012.

 Boloetse’s achievements as a journalist have been remarkable considering he did not study journalism but was trained in-house at Public Eye newspaper in Maseru having initially joined the company in the marketing department.

 He is an International Visitor Leadership Program (IVLP) alumnus.
 He participated in the IVLP on Edward R. Murrow Program for Journalists in an age of Disinformation from November 23 to December 18, 2020.

 Boloetse is driven by the need to protect and promote the rights of others, especially the marginalized segment of society.
 He always, with remarkable determination and consistency, associates with the poor and participates in their struggles that defy unjust laws.

 Boloetse rose to prominence as an activist in 2018 when he wrote to Lesotho communications Authority (LCA) asking it to order Econet Telecom Lesotho (ETL) and Vodacom Lesotho (VCL) to stop charging expensive out-of-bundle rates for data when customers' data bundles get depleted.
 He was described by the South African newspaper Mail & Guardian in June 2021 as a journalist and human right activist.

 Another South African newspaper, News24, describes him as a media activist.
 Less favourable portraits paint him as a "mere journalist of meagre resources with no financial wherewithal".

 In August 2021, Boloetse and two others were arrested by police in Maseru and accused of inciting violence and disturbing public peace.
 Boloetse and the two others were released the same day.
 He was arrested because it was believed he was organising a protest march to Lesotho's National Assembly to petition the leader of the house, Deputy Prime Minister Mathibeli Mokhothu, to revoke regulations which entitled Members of Parliament (MPs) to M5,000 monthly petrol allowances.